 Will I be notified when my application has been finalised?

 Yes.
-The nominated holder of the licence will be notified in writing when the application has been finalised.
+The applicant will be notified via email when the application has been finalised.
 If an application has been lodged on your behalf by an agent, the agent will be notified.

 Can I withdraw my application?